 A lesion laser treatment session can easily be done as an outpatient procedure in a medical office.
 A medical professional will cover the skin’s surface with an anesthetic cream approximately 30 minutes prior to the procedure to reduce any possible discomfort.
 However, many individuals opt to use no anesthesia.
 Most users report a slight sensation that is similar to the feeling of heated pinpricks if they opt to undergo the treatment with no anesthetic cream.
 Following the treatment, you will have no significant downtime and should be able to effortlessly return to your daily life.

 Large or difficult lesions may require more than one treatment to successfully remove.
-Please contact the Laser Skin and Vein Clinic to book a consultation to discuss lesion laser treatment options.
+Please contact us to book a consultation to discuss your lesion laser treatment options.